Psychology Ph.D. and Psy.D. Degree Programs in Puerto Rico

 Working With Your Doctoral Degree in Psychology in Puerto Rico

 The psychology licensing process is the same in Puerto Rico as it is in any American state.
 Everything is overseen by the Puerto Rico Board of Psychologist Examiners.
-They do not have a website, so you must contact them by phone if you have questions.
-They can be reached at 787-999-8989.
+They can also be reached at 787-999-8989.
 Although your education may primarily take place in Spanish, government affairs in Puerto Rico are conducted in English.
 For that reason, you may take your tests and complete your paperwork in English.

 Expanding your education with a doctorate degree may improve your overall earning potential.
 According to the Bureau of Labor Statistics, psychologists in Puerto Rico have an average income of $44,830 per year (2016).
 Their data shows an average salary of $58,100 per year for psychology professors (BLS, 2016).

 The job outlook in Puerto Rico is promising.
 Between 2012 and 2022, O*Net expects a 17% boost in demand for psychologists (2016).
 They hope to see a 7% increase in job openings for psychology professors (O*Net, 2016).